co237/h1b_analysis_pipeline/README.md

 - **ALC (Standard)**: Used for most H-1B and PERM cases
 - **EDC (ACWIA)**: Higher standard for H-1B dependent employers under the American Competitiveness and Workforce Improvement Act

-### Year Matching

-H-1B fiscal years (FY) correspond to employment years one year earlier:
-- FY 2022 H-1Bs → employed in 2021 → compared to ACS 2021
-- FY 2023 H-1Bs → employed in 2022 → compared to ACS 2022
-- FY 2024 H-1Bs → employed in 2023 → compared to ACS 2023

 ## System Requirements

 - **R**: 4.0.0 or higher